 Arlo Technologies (ARLO) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the maker of smart connected devices had gained 3.02% in the past month.
-In that same time, the Computer and Technology sector lost 5.9%, while the S&P 500 lost 2.45%.
+Heading into today, shares of the maker of smart connected devices had gained 7.48% over the past month, outpacing the Computer and Technology sector's gain of 5.48% and the S&P 500's gain of 5.65% in that time.

-Arlo Technologies will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Arlo Technologies to post earnings of -$0.03 per share.
-This would mark no growth from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $115.15 million, up 39.47% from the year-ago period.
+Wall Street will be looking for positivity from Arlo Technologies as it approaches its next earnings report date.
+The company is expected to report EPS of -$0.03, unchanged from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $115.15 million, up 39.47% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.21 per share and revenue of $504.32 million, which would represent changes of -90.91% and +15.9%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.21 per share and revenue of $504.32 million.
+These totals would mark changes of -90.91% and +15.9%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Arlo Technologies.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Arlo Technologies.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 33.18% lower within the past month.
 Arlo Technologies is currently a Zacks Rank #3 (Hold).

 The Internet - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 187, putting it in the bottom 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 200, which puts it in the bottom 22% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.